Nordic Indo-Germanic People: A unique religion

-The racial conflict in Nazi ideology
+Only one enemy, in the East

 The opposition between an Indo-Germanic, dolichocephalic Apollo and an Asian, brachycephalic Dionysus forms the mythological part of the racial conflict that has allegedly pitted Indo-Germanic, Nordic peoples against Asian, Oriental populations since time immemorial.
-This constructed binary served as a metaphor for an alleged millennia-old struggle between the "Nordic" peoples of Europe and the "Oriental" or Semitic populations of the East.
-This narrative was integrated into National Socialist propaganda.
-A 1942 training manual for the National Socialist German Workers' Party (NSDAP), echoing earlier statements by Adolf Hitler, claimed that Indo-Germanic peoples had been subjected to "6,000 years of Jewish hatred," thus framing European history through a racial and conspiratorial lens.
+The history of Europe is thus revisited through the distorting prism of a racial history: following Hitler's assertions, a 1942 training brochure for the National Socialist German Workers' Party asserts that the Indo-Germans were pursued by "6,000 years of Jewish hatred".